 School and Asthma

 But well-managed asthma is far less likely to result in a sick day.
-When kids’ asthma is under control, they have a minimum of flare-ups and fewer problems between them.
+When kids’ asthma is under control, they have far fewer flare-ups.

 - the history of your child’s asthma

-- how independently your child is able to manage the asthma
+- whether your child can manage asthma independently

 - how to reach you and your child’s doctor